jim3/-fasteners.mongoose.crud.app/README.md

 | /parts     | DELETE      | Delete a part |

-- Possible document structure of the parts collection
+Document structure of the parts collection

 ```json
 {